switchupcb/disgo/_contribution/concepts/REQUESTS.md

 1. Disgo sends a request to Discord's API Server(s).
 2. Discord's API Server processes the sent **request** based on several factors _(e.g., headers, endpoint, URL query string, data)_.
 3. Discord's API Server returns a **response** with a status code and other data to the Discord Bot.
-4. Disgo handles the response to provide you with the requested.
+4. Disgo handles the response to provide you with the requested data.

 _Disgo automatically handles request rate limits so your bot isn't blacklisted from Discord._